apache/sling-whiteboard/remote-content-api/sample-graphql-api/README.md

 Then open http://localhost:8080 - which might require logging in at http://localhost:8080/system/console first.

-This should redirect you to the main GraphQL endpoint, currently http://localhost:8080/graphql.json - which is meant to be used by a GraphQL client.
+This should redirect you to a test GraphQL endpoint, currently http://localhost:8080/content.N.json - which is meant to be used by a GraphQL client.

+Note that with that _N_ selector, _every resource is a GraphQL endpoint_.
+This helps contextualize requests, querying a `Folder` or `Document` without a _path_ parameter for example addresses the current Resource.
+I'm thinking of implementing selector-driven prepared GraphQL requests so that a GET request to _/content.N.folders.json_ for example would execute the prepared _folders_ query against that Resource.

 The standard `MAVEN_OPTS` environment variable can be used to setup debugging, as the above does not fork and starts the application with the Maven JVM.

-At this point, this module does not use snapshots from the sibling modules in the Sling whiteboard - this bundle is the only snapshot declared in the feature model file that thats this.

 ## Test Content